RTA Roadway Corridors

-This project, consisting of three phases, included nearly four miles of Sahuarita Road, from I-19 to Country Club Road.
-Crews widened Sahuarita Road to a 4-lane, divided roadway with medians, a pedestrian underpass, paved shoulders, sidewalks, drainage improvements and landscaping.
-Final construction was completed in 2017.
+This project improved nearly four miles of Sahuarita Road.
+Crews widened Sahuarita Road to a four-lane, divided roadway with medians, a pedestrian underpass, paved shoulders, sidewalks, drainage improvements and landscaping.
+The final phase was completed in 2017.

 Silverbell Road, Ina Road to Grant Road (RTA Ballot #5)

-The first phase of the Silverbell Road improvement project from Grant Road north to Goret Road was completed in February 2017.
+Phase 1, Grant Road to Goret Road, was completed in 2017.
 It is a four-lane divided roadway with a raised median, bike lanes, sidewalks and a multi-use path.
 Native landscape, wildlife linkages and public art are among other improvements.

-The next phase is reconstruction of Silverbell Road from Goret Road to El Camino del Cerro, anticipated to begin in 2022.
+Phase 2, Goret Road to El Camino del Cerro, is anticipated to begin construction in mid-2022.
 The amenities will be similar to Phase 1.
-Design activities are completed.
 Significant archaeological resources exist along this section of Silverbell Road.
-Extensive recovery activities will occur before construction begins.
-Pima County and the City of Tucson will be working together on this very important aspect of the Silverbell Corridor.
-A final design open house will be held in advance of construction.
+Extensive recovery activities have been conducted ahead of construction.
+Pima County and the City of Tucson are working together on this very important aspect of the Silverbell Corridor.

 Construction on Phase 3, El Camino del Cerro to Ina Road, is scheduled for the fourth period of the RTA plan (FY 2022-2026).

 Speedway Boulevard, Camino Seco to Houghton Road (RTA Ballot #28) – Completed

-This widening improvement provided two through lanes in each direction with a 20-foot wide landscaped median.
+This widening improvement provided two through lanes in each direction with a 20-foot-wide landscaped median.
 The improved section of the roadway has concrete curbs, six-foot wide sidewalks, bike lanes and public art.
 Drainage improvements include storm drains, catch basins, and reinforced concrete box culvert crossings to control flooding and provide all-weather crossing capability.
-Construction was completed in July 2012.
+Construction was completed in 2012.